Born in 1959 in Nioki, Democratic Republic of Congo

 Lives and works in the Democratic Republic of Congo

-The quality of the drawings of this self-taught artist was quickly recognized by his peers.
-At the age of 19, Mosengo Shula began working as an assistant to his cousin, the famous painter Moke (1950-2001), master colorist and godfather of "popular painting": "Moke taught me all the nuances, all the gradations of color.
-By nature, I like the color blue, since I am soft and I do not speak much".
-During this collaboration, Shula developed his style and technique with color combinations.
-He then sought to make his own way by painting on postcards and practicing mural painting, before arriving at popular painting where he drew scenes from the street, daily life and religious.
-Anxious not to do déjà-vu, he chooses other subjects, such as globalization, the Internet and the speed of the world today.
+The quality of this self-taught artist’s drawings was quickly recognized by his peers.
+At the age of 19, Mosengo Shula began working as an assistant to his cousin, the renowned painter Moke (1950–2001), a master colorist and godfather of “popular painting”: “Moke taught me all the nuances, all the gradations of color.
+By nature, I love the color blue because I am gentle and don’t speak much.”
+During this collaboration, Shula developed his style and technique through innovative color combinations.
+He then sought his own path by painting on postcards and creating murals before turning fully to popular painting, depicting street scenes, daily life, and religious ceremonies.
+Intent on avoiding clichés, he chose subjects such as globalization, the internet, and the fast pace of contemporary life.

 Collections

-Fondation Cartier pour l'Art Contemporain
+Fondation Cartier pour l'art contemporain, Paris, France